xpack/web-jekyll/pages/install.md

 ![The Node Download page]({{ site.baseurl }}/assets/images/2019/nodejs-org.png)

-For Windows, the general procedure is to download the package and install it as usual.
+For Windows, the general procedure is to download the package and install it as usual (see below for details).

 For GNU/Linux and macOS, it is
 **highly recommended** to **use a version manager** (see below).

-The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a symbolic link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows, where symbolic links are problematic, `.cmd` stubs are used).
+The result is a binary program named `node` (or `node.exe` on Windows), that can be used to execute
+JavaScript code from the terminal, and a symbolic link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node.js module that implements the npm functionality (on Windows, where symbolic links are problematic, `.cmd` stubs are used).

-{% include warning.html content="Due to a misconception, some
-distributions offer to install Node with administrative rights;
-this is not a problem
-for Node itself, but will also require administrative rights for using npm and xpm, and these tools fail in various ways when installed with administrative rights (mostly with problems related to permissions);
-to simplify maintenance, the highly recommended method is to install Node.js/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
-Regardless how and where it is installed, the `node` executable must be in the current path." %}

 {% capture version_manager %}